nicklockwood/FXBlurView/README.md

     Q. Why are my views all blue-tinted on iOS 7?
     A. FXBlurView uses the `UIView` `tintColor` property, which does not exist on iOS 6 and below, but defaults to blue on iOS 7.
 Just set this property to `[UIColor clearColor]` to disable the tint.
 To retain iOS 6 compatibility, you can either set this using code, or by using the User Defined Runtime Attributes feature of Interface Builder, which will override the standard `tintColor` value (see the example project nibs for how to do this).

-    Q. FXBlurView makes my whole app run slowly on [old device], what can I do
+    Q. FXBlurView makes my whole app run slowly on [old device], what can I do?
     A. To improve performance, try increasing the `updatePeriod` property, reducing the `iterations` property or disabling `dynamic` unless you really need it.
 If all else fails, set `blurEnabled` to NO on older devices.

     Q. My SpriteKit/OpenGL/Video/3D transformed content isn't showing up properly when placed underneath an FXBlurView, why not?